 Construction as a Career Option for Younger Generation

-A career in construction might not be the first thought for many millennials, but perhaps it should be.
+A career in construction might not be the first thought for many millennials or Generation Z, but perhaps it should be.
 The need for skilled labor is still high as it ever was and with a strong focus to “Build Back Better,” jobs will be there.
 Now is the time for a younger generation to get the training to thrive and build a future in infrastructure.

 Why the time is ripe

 The construction industry has been struggling to meet workforce needs for years.
 When the recession hit a decade ago, many construction jobs were lost, and those skilled workers moved on to other industries.
 Others in the Baby Boom generation began to retire in record numbers and left construction jobs completely.
 While immigrant workers were starting to fill the gaps, doing so under the Trump administration was much more difficult.